What we accept:

 Basic steps to organizing a bike drive:

-- Contact Bike Collections Consultant Eric Mearns via email at email@example.com to let us know that you are interested in planning an event and to secure a date on our calendar.
+- Contact the operations team via email at firstname.lastname@example.org to let us know that you are interested in planning an event and to secure a date on our calendar.
 You'll need to do this at least two months in advance of your proposed event date.
 The more notice you can provide us, the better our chances of success will be.
 Unilateral, or "surprise" bike drives, aren't necessarily helpful.

 - Secure a venue, ideally one that is well known to residents of your town and is easily accessible by car.
 Some examples would be a high school parking lot, the town green, or the parking lot of a well known church.
 On the day of the collection, we will need space for our 18' step van, plus a few hundred more square feet to sort and process the incoming bikes, as well as access to drinking water and restrooms.

-- Round up 4 to 6 volunteers for the day of the event to help us break down the bikes and prepare them for storage and shipment.
+- Coordinate with Bikes Not Bombs regarding how many volunteers you will need for that day.
+Volunteers will help us break down the bikes and prepare them for storage and shipment.
 The volunteers do not need to have any special skills — we bring tools and show your crew what needs to be done.

 - Publicize your event far and wide.
 Good publicity is critical for a successful bike drive.
 In our experience, the two best publicity methods are a) getting your local paper to do a story on your event and b) placing large signs in high visibility areas around town.
 Both of these methods take some work, but they pay off in turnout.
 Other ideas include asking your paper to put an item in the calendar section, sending messages out to town email lists, making announcements at school or church, printing up fliers and handing them out around town, and posting on bulletin boards around town.